 Knee swelling can be frustrating and painful.
 This fluid buildup, also known as edema or knee effusion, is often a result of an injury, surgery, or chronic condition like lymphedema.

-Knee pain and swelling are sometimes normal.
-For example, if you're recovering from a knee replacement surgery, the swelling in the knee should gradually go down.
-But for some people, it can linger on for months or even years later.
+For example, if you’re recovering from a knee replacement surgery, the swelling in the knee should gradually go down.
+But for some people, it can linger on for months or even turn into a chronic condition like lymphedema.

-What Is Knee Swelling?
+Why Is My Knee Swelling?

-Your knee is probably swelling because there's excess fluid that accumulated in your knee joint.
+Your knee is probably swelling because there’s excess fluid that has accumulated in your knee joint.
 This can happen for many reasons:

-• Knee replacement surgery
+- Knee replacement surgery

-• Other knee surgeries
+- Other knee surgeries

-• Arthritis
+- Arthritis

-• Other medical conditions
+- Other medical conditions

 Knee Swelling After Surgery